jmcoholich/jmcoholich.github.io/content/publication/sls_project/index.md

 thickness.
 Results show that total energy density is correlated to both and mass density and strength for a volumetric energy density."

-# # Summary.
+# Summary.
 An optional shortened abstract.
-# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: Characterizing the structual effects of laser energy density on 3D-printed nylon

 tags: []